hpccc53/xremap/README.md

 Changes made on top of xremap:

+### Add actions to set lock key state [PR 18](https://github.com/hpccc53/xremap/pull/18)

+The KDE client had a problem, where it didn't work until a application-specific remap was triggered (and failed), and the user then switched window.
+At that point application-specific remapping worked as expected.

+This PR ensures the remapping works when used the first time.

 ### Add actions to set lock key state [PR 8](https://github.com/hpccc53/xremap/pull/8)

 It's usually only possible to toggle the `capslock`.
 These actions make et possible to